PeterDrake/liber_pythonis/level_v/markdown/empirical_rule.md

 Data that is normally distributed follows the pattern below:
 * about 68% of the data falls at most one standard deviation from the mean,
 * about 95% of the data falls at most two standard deivations from the mean,
-* about 99.7% of the data falls at most three standard deviations form the mean.
+* about 99.7% of the data falls at most three standard deviations from the mean.
 ```

  The figure below illustrates the Empirical Rule.
 Also, in the first graph in the figure, note that 32% of the data falls greater than one standard deviation from the mean.
 The region shaded in green represents all data values that are more than 1 standard deviation above the mean, which is 16% of the data.